hackersifu/machine-learning-notes/README.md

 May of these concepts haven't changed in a long time Math is math, and this is math.
-Learning core fundamentals of ML will make learning ML in the future much easier, but it does take time because it is A LOT
+Learning core fundamentals of ML will make learning ML in the future much easier, but it does take time because it is A LOT NumPy is for the CPU and Torch is for the GPU Everything is a function, it doesn't matter how many models make up something, it just makes up a bigger function.
+Attackers need to care about inputs/outputs.

+# Need to learn
+Dataset
+- A torch Dataset is simply a Python class that inherits from `torch.utils.data import Dataset`, and implements __init__, __len__, and __getitem__.
+.reshape - Learn about reshape
+Z.reshape(-1) works, but seems to not care about what negative is there Typically use Z.reshape(1,-1), this uses what is called an unknown value (-1) np.moveaxis(<variable>,0,-1) = does a reshape on the existing variable image dimensions what is a NaN?
+NaNs are a special value that indicate an undefined or unrepresentable value.
+NaN could be the result of a parsing error or be used to represent invalid operations like 0/0, ∞ - ∞.
+Libraries usually provide mechanisms to gracefully handle potential NaNs in code instead of outright crashing.

 # Lab 1 Notes